2023 NBA playoffs: (1) Denver Nuggets vs. (8) Minnesota Timberwolves

 The Nuggets delivered a disciplined performance to take a commanding 3–0 series lead, with two-time reigning MVP Nikola Jokić leading the team with his seventh career triple-double in the playoffs.
 Michael Porter Jr. added a team-high 25 points and nine rebounds, while Jamal Murray contributed 18 points and nine assists.
 Despite another impressive performance by Anthony Edwards, who scored 36 points, the Timberwolves struggled to keep up, as Denver had two 9–0 runs in the first half and started the second quarter by making 12 of their first 16 shots on their way to a 13-point lead.
 The Wolves' Karl-Anthony Towns had 27 points, while Rudy Gobert had 18 points and ten rebounds.

 Down by 12 with under three minutes left in the fourth quarter, Denver went on a 12–0 run to tie it at 96–96, but the Timberwolves ultimately prevented a series sweep in overtime.
 Anthony Edwards again led the Timberwolves in scoring, logging 34 points in addition to six rebounds and five assists.
 Nikola Jokić scored 43 points, tying his playoff career-high, on 15-of-26 shooting, while also having 11 rebounds and six assists.
 Mike Conley contributed 19 points, Karl-Anthony Towns had 17 points and 11 rebounds, and Rudy Gobert produced 14 points and 15 rebounds in the victory.
 Jamal Murray scored 19, while Michael Porter Jr. had 15 points in the losing effort.

 After a sluggish start, Denver managed to rally and secure their fourth Western Semifinals appearance in five years behind the performances of Nikola Jokić and Jamal Murray.
 Down by 15 in the first half, the Nuggets came crawling back, as neither team led by more than six after the Nuggets made it 34–28 with 7:15 left in the second quarter.
 Jokić notched his second triple-double of the series, scoring 28 points despite missing 21-of-29 shots, while Murray scored a game-high 35 points.
 Anthony Edwards led the Wolves with 29 points, but missed a potential game-tying three-pointer as time expired.
-Karl-Anthony Towns and Rudy Gobert both scored 26 and 16 points, respectively, but both centers fouled out in the fourth quarter.
+Karl-Anthony Towns and Rudy Gobert scored 26 and 16 points, respectively, but both centers fouled out in the fourth quarter.